awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/ruby-rails-tutorial.md

 ## Configure Rails Settings<a name="ruby-rails-tutorial-configure"></a>

-Use the Elastic Beanstalk console to configure Rails with environment properties\. `SECRET_KEY_BASE`, which is referred to by `secrets.yml` in the `config` folder of your project\.
+Use the Elastic Beanstalk console to configure Rails with environment properties\.
+Set the `SECRET_KEY_BASE` environment property to a string of up to 256 alphanumeric characters\.
+The `secrets.yml` file in the `config` folder of your project refers to this property\.

-This variable is used to create keys and should be a secret, as the name suggests\.
+This property is used to create keys and should be a secret, as the name suggests\.
 This is why you don't want it stored in source control where other people might see it\.
-Set this to any value with the console\.
+Set the `SECRET_KEY_BASE` environment property to any value\.

 **To configure environment properties in the Elastic Beanstalk console**